the-mac/data-store-ios/README.md

     [self.navigationController popViewControllerAnimated:YES];
 }
 ```
-In this example, we simply assign the name and destination attributes of the Flight model instance.
+In the example above, we simply assign the name and destination attributes of the Flight model instance.
 When we call the save method, a record will be inserted into the database.
 Alternatively, if you make another change to the Model instance and save again it will update the database record.

 ### Retrieving Multiple Models
-We are ready to start retrieving data from your database.
-Think of each Model as a powerful query builder allowing you to fluently query the database table associated with the model.
-Take the Flight class for example:
+Now that we have seen how to [save](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/save) data with a [Model](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html), we are ready to start retrieving data from your database.
+Think of each model as a powerful query builder allowing you to fluently query the database table associated with the model.
+Take the [all](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/all) function for example:
 ```
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];